 Some of you have prodigals, and your love for them causes you to hurt in ways you never knew possible.
 You spend your time asking yourself what you did wrong, what you should have done differently, and what might it take to repair the matter.
 As one friend of mine winsomely says, “Stop shoulding all over yourself!”
 It will not solve a thing.

 Besides, there is Genesis 3.
 My friend Larry Osborne recently reminded me and some others that Adam and Eve were the very first prodigals, yet they grew up in an absolutely perfect environment with the Perfect Parent—God himself.

 They were created in God’s image, endowed with finite versions of many of God’s amazing attributes; things like wisdom and discernment and a work ethic and love.
 “God blessed them,” the text tells us in Genesis 1:28.
 They had everything they needed and more.
 He gave them dominion over all creation.
 Hardly anything was beyond their reach.

 They lived in an environment void of shame.
 There was nothing that should make them scramble to make their lives work.
 They had meaningful relationships with one another and God.
 They had purpose.
 They had the privilege of walking with God in the cool of the Garden.
 Theirs was a world that was beyond amazing!

 But they came to believe it was not enough, so they rebelled, forfeiting all of it, determined to do their own thing.
-I suppose the question is this: if even God’s first children should dis all that God had provided, including him who was the ultimate Parent, then how could we possibly believe we could control the choices those we love make?
+I suppose the question is this: if even God’s first children should dis all that God had provided, including him who was the ultimate Parent, why should we believe we can control the choices of those we love?
 It simply is not that simple.